Glossary

 EOI Offline Documents

-Provides buyers with the capability of uploading documents that state their basic requirements or additional information that would allow suppliers to decide if this is a procurement they are interested in sourcing.
+Documents that buyers can upload as part of their EOI which state their basic requirements and any additional information that would allow suppliers to accurately decide if this is a procurement they are interested in sourcing.

 eSourcing

-The electronic procurement of products or services using Internet-enabled applications and decision support tools.
-These tools facilitate interactions between buyers and suppliers through the use of online negotiations, online auctions, reverse auctions, and so on.
+An online tool that enables the procurement of products and services using internet-enabled applications and decision support tools.
+These tools help buyers and suppliers interact on a procurement through the use of online negotiations such as running further competitions and evaluations, online auctions, reverse auctions and so on.

 F